Home » Symptoms » Cat Symptoms A-Z » Bloody Nasal Discharge

 -

-Facial Swelling: In the case of infections or Tumors, there may be Swelling in the face, especially in the region of the nasalNasal refers to the nose and nasal cavities.
+Facial swelling: With infections or Tumors, Swelling in the face can occur, especially in the area of the nasalNasal refers to the nose and nasal cavities.
 In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. cavity.

 -